mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- The process of facilitating for emerging learner identities and practices, via the processes and tools explored above,  -->

-The chapter has until know discussed some of the uses of  processes and tools which as a designer I brought to the learning design

-While these  tools and processes emerged in response to articulated and inferred learner need, the following process emerged more directly from input from the participants involved.
+The chapter has until know discussed some of the uses of  drama processes and a bespoke toolset which as an educator I brought to the learning design.
+While these  tools and processes emerged in response to articulated and inferred learner need, in contract, the processes explored in the following section emerged more directly from input from the participants involved.

-One major process added in response to the requests of learners was that of adding game design patterns.
-This is covered in the following chapter.

 <!-- Thus my role as a responsive facilitator rather than a instructor was key to this process.  -->
 <!-- opens up flexibility in the way learners approach the design processes. -->